 The team’s new General Manager says that Snyder has no problem with the change.

 “”Do what you guys think is best‘” was the message that Snyder conveyed to Bruce Allen before free agency, and that Allen shared with Peter King of SI.com.

 There you have it; Snyder is still involved, as he should be but he is letting his “football guys” draw up the plans and allowing them to execute.
 This will be the first step if the Redskins want to surface from the quagmire that found themselves in.
 It is this very reason alone, I join Holden Kushner’s call to embargo all jokes aimed at Snyder, at least as far as football decisions go.

-Topics: Dan Snyder
+Tags: Dan Snyder